ksnabb/cruds/src/cruds.coffee.md

         wss = if options.server then new WebSocketServer {server: options.server, path: "/#{name}"} else null

-The uploadDir can or should be set to support file uploads.
-The public URL for the uploaded files will be at <url to entity>/uploads.

-        uploadDir = if options.uploadDir then options.uploadDir else path.join(__dirname, "../uploads/#{name}")
-        uploadUrl = if options.uploadUrl then options.uploadUrl else "#{name}-uploads/"

         fs.mkdir path.join(__dirname, "../uploads"), (err) ->
             fs.mkdir path.join(__dirname, "../uploads/#{name}"), (err) ->